3-D (Wrathchild America album)

 3-D is the second and final studio album by American heavy metal band Wrathchild America, released on January 28, 1991 by Atlantic Records.
 This was the band's last studio album before they changed their name to Souls at Zero in 1992.
-3-D was not successful as Climbin' the Walls, failing to appear on any record chart, although music videos for "Spy" and "Surrounded by Idiots" were released.
+3-D was not as successful as Climbin' the Walls, failing to appear on any record chart, although music videos for "Spy" and "Surrounded by Idiots" were released.

 While retaining some of the thrash metal roots of its predecessor, 3-D is notable for being the band's most diverse and technical album.
 It leans towards other genres such as progressive and funk metal, and in particular, the instrumental "Prego" is played in a jazz fusion style, while its follow-up track "Another Nameless Face" draws a reggae influence.

 Reception

 Although 3-D failed to chart on the Billboard 200, the album received generally positive reviews.
 Alex Henderson from AllMusic gave the album a score of four-and-a-half stars out of five, and claims that 3-D was "often described as a thrash effort for the more casual thrash fan."